Frances Russell, Countess Russell: Character

 Lady Russell was a woman of strong religious and political convictions.
 She was raised as a Presbyterian before becoming a Unitarian in later life.
 The daughter of a Whig peer, she took an interest in politics from an early age.
 She was a supporter of liberal causes such as Italian Unification and Irish Home Rule and supported the North in the American Civil War out of an abhorrence of slavery.

 Bertrand Russell, recalling his grandmother in later life, wrote that she was "completely unworldly" and "despised those who thought anything of worldly honours."
 According to Russell his grandmother lived austerely, disliked wine, hated tobacco, ate only the plainest food and "was always on the verge of becoming a vegetarian."
 While he found her strict Victorian morality excessive, Russell recalled Lady Russell as an affectionate grandmother and admired what he described as "her fearlessness, her public spirit, her contempt for convention, and her indifference to the opinion of the majority."

-Frances was fluent in French, German and Italian.
+Lady Russell was fluent in French, German and Italian.
 She was well-versed in classic English and European literature but, according to Bertrand Russell, she had no interest in modern European literature.
 From the age of 15 she kept a diary, which she discontinued on the death of her husband forty-eight years later.
 After her death portions of the diary were edited and published by her daughter Agatha.

-Honours

-A ship The Countess Russell was named in Lady Russell's honour in 1861.
-It ran aground and was lost off the coast of Queensland on 13 August 1873.